| Overview: Apart from verbal-language communication, there is another important

 - at least in the observer’s eyes - clothes do make the man

+or woman!.
 What colour clothes do you prefer to wear?
 The colours you choose

 can often tell something about your personality.